CEM Benchmarking’s 2026 study also reveals allocations, returns, volatility, and risk-adjusted performance of 12 asset classes over 26 years.

 Correlations

-The study computed correlations of annual returns among the 12 asset classes.
-The correlation table below summarizes some key correlations between broad equities, REITs, and private real estate.
-As highlighted in green, REIT and unlisted real estate returns were highly correlated when illiquid returns are adjusted for reporting lags.
-The correlation is measured as 0.90.
-The high correlation is not surprising given the similarities in underlying assets.
+As highlighted in green, REIT and private real estate returns were highly correlated when illiquid returns were adjusted for reporting lags.
+The correlation was measured as 0.90.
+The high correlation between them was not surprising given the similarities in their underlying assets.

 Image